-Date: 14 February 2021 Location: St George's Battery Point Series: Stories along the Way (Parables in Luke) Texts: Luke 13:1-9; 2 Peter 3:3-13
+Date: 19 May 2025 Location: St George's Battery Point Series: Stories of Hope (Parables in Luke) Texts: Luke 13:1-9; 2 Peter 3:3-13

 On Friday 15 March 2019, just after lunch, a far right extremist walked into the Al Noor mosque in Christchurch New Zealand and opened fire on those assembled for Friday prayers.
 After killing 44 people he drove to the nearby Linwood Islamic centre and took the lives of 7 more people before his arrest.
 Barely a month later on Easter Day suicide bombing ripped apart 269 worshippers and tourists in 3 churches and 3 hotels in Colombo, Sri Lanka.
-This week a landslide high in the Indian Himalayas triggered a glacial flood that claimed the lives of at least 20 people with a hundred more still unaccounted for.
+On Boxing Day 2004 after an enormous 9.2M earthquake a tsunami swept around the Indian ocean washing away nearly 230,000 people.
 We find such tragedies overwhelming.
 We ask why?
 How could this happen?
 What did those swept away do to deserve this?
 You don't have to be especially religious to ask this question.
 Indeed tragedies like this raise deep questions for the believer.
 How could God allow this?
 Where is God in the face of suffering?
 Maybe you've asked that question yourself.